The most vibrant places in Naples - Citimarks

 Citinotes

-"What I like in Naples is the smell of fuel oil mixed with a suffocating dust; the sweat on faces plaguing the ordinary disorder; [...] a scooter zigzagging the streets…”
+"What I appreciate about Naples is the scent of fuel oil blended with a stifling dust; the sweat on faces plaguing the everyday chaos; [...] a scooter zigzagging the streets…”

 Tahar Ben Jelloun, Labyrinthe des sentiments, Stock, 1999.